na-na-hi/renget/archive/iftod.md

 \>Surprised at first, you indulge in his with and pass your arms around his neck, giving back his hug
 \>You both stay like this for a long time, none of you willing to let go
 \>He finally frees you from his embrace, an gives you a generous lick, his tongue mightly tingling your face because of the electrical tension he has trouble channelling due to the emotion
-\>You both sit down under a tree and spend the next hours gently snuggling against each other
+\>You both sit down under a tree and spend the next hours gently snuggling against each other%%

 ---
 ###*MULTIPLE/MISCELLANEOUS*